jimjatt1999/Auread/README.md

 3. Select a target simulator or a connected iOS device.
 4. Click the "Run" button (or press Cmd+R).

+    *   **Dependency Note:** If you encounter issues resolving the Readium dependency via Swift Package Manager using the URL, try cloning the [Readium Swift Toolkit repository](https://github.com/readium/swift-toolkit) locally.
+Add the cloned directory as a local Swift Package dependency in Xcode instead.

 **Note:** Active development on this project has paused due to complexities encountered with integrating certain Readium features.
 However, it remains a useful example and base for building a simple EPUB reader for iOS with SwiftUI and Readium.

 ## Features